TAXIS: artist's notes

 "Repainting" certain areas of the picture (such as the head of the right, standing driver) was not easy.
 But the greatest challenge, like tuning a piano, was adjusting the space of the picture from front to back.
 Subtle adjustments in color saturation (intensity) or color value (dark and light) move an object forward or backward.
 In this complex composition, discerning which objects needed to move back and which needed to come forward was extremely difficult.

-Lesson? –or lessons?
+Lesson?
+Or lessons?
 Ask another person if they see anything strange or out of place in your work.
 Then, if you see it too, fix it.
 If you don't see it, ignore the advice!
 Secondly, when facing a complex problem, don't get overwhelmed and bogged down, but just take the next step––and this may unlock following steps.
 This has helped me more than once in the process of making my art.

 Detail of Taxis